antonidag/myblog/content/en/posts/postman-api-testing-github-action/index.md

 ```
 ## Automate Postman Test with Github Actions
-Before diving into the setup process, there are a few prerequisites to address:
+Before diving into the setup process, there are a few prerequisites to fix:
 - __Set up a GitHub Project:__ Create a project in GitHub and set up an Environment within your project.
 - __Add GitHub Secrets:__ Store credentials securely as GitHub secrets to ensure they are not exposed in your repository.